Alex Perry in E (Section 37 Direction) [2025] EWCA Civ 470

 Email: clerks@harcourtchambers.co.uk

-Alex is regularly instructed on all sides of public law cases and is an experienced handler of all types of care hearings including contested applications, fact-findings, and final hearings.
-These cases frequently include the more serious and complex issues such as fractures and inflicted injury, sexual abuse, poisoning and even death.
+Alex is regularly instructed on all sides of public law cases and is an experienced handler of all types of care hearings including contested removals, secure accommodation orders, fact-findings and final hearings, frequently linked with concurrent Wardship or Deprivation of Liberty proceedings in the High Court.

-Alex is used to absorbing large quantities of paperwork including meticulous preparation of extensive medical records and is well versed in the cross-examination of experts and medical professionals.
+Alex is adept at absorbing vast quantities of paperwork including meticulous preparation of extensive medical records and is well versed in the cross-examination of experts and medical professionals.

 Appeal by local authority in care proceedings against section 37 direction in respect of three other children, who were not the subject of the proceedings.
 Judgment gives important clarification on the law by Lord Justice Baker regarding s.37 Children Act 1989.